What is Cotton & where does it come from ?

 Denim / dungaree / jeans fabric

 A sturdy warp faced heavy-weighted rugged coarse durable twill-weave cotton fabric; It is usually of colour blue and is used to make work clothes and prominently used to make jeans and casual wear.It does not stretch or drape well.
+More on denim and its different types here.

 This a reversible cloth which is made by binding two different fabrics with yarn